SkyKrye/SkyKrye/README.md

 - i’m currently working on <!-- reistem, a mockup filesystem and -->solarsicom, my website, and a little social media thing
 - i’m currently learning python and lua
-- pronouns: im not a 𝖖𝖚𝖊𝖊𝖗 𝖋𝖆𝖌𝖌𝖔𝖙 like 90% of the world so i dont care about pronouns
+- pronouns: im not a 𝖖𝖚𝖊𝖊𝖗 like 90% of the world so i dont care about pronouns
 - fun fact: you breathe automatically, now you don't

- cool stats:
+ stats:

 ![Stats](https://github-readme-stats.vercel.app/api?username=SkyKrye&show_icons=true&theme=dark)
 ![Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=SkyKrye&layout=compact&theme=dark)